projectsveltos/sveltos/docs/features/multi-tenancy.md

     helmChartAction:  Install
 ```

-If the same tenant foo tries to deploy Kyverno in a cluster not assigned to it, Sveltos will fail the deployment.
+If the same tenant tries to deploy Kyverno in a cluster not assigned to it, Sveltos will fail the deployment.

-For instance if ClusterProfile.Spec.ClusterSelector is set to ***org=bar.io*** deployment will fail.
+For instance, if the `ClusterProfile.Spec.ClusterSelector` is set to ***org=bar.io***, the deployment will fail.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1